wp-plugins/plugin-organizer/readme.txt

 == Upgrade Notice ==

-= 5.7.4 =
+= 5.7.5 =
-Fixed error on plugins.php when using a ' in plugin group name.
-Fixed problem in mobile user agent strings box where a blank line was added on every save.
-Added functionality to create a default user agent search string.
-Fixed problem correcting ending slash in plugin filter permalink when the permalink is the base url.
-Should always have a trailing slash unless it is a subsite of network.
+Fixed problem with wordpress not deleting rows from the PO_plugins table upon auto emptying trash.
+Fixed problem where plugin filters would show up as duplicate permalinks when the plugin filter was in the trash.